mk-fg/reliable-discord-client-irc-daemon/README.rst

-Python3/asyncio daemon to present personal discord client as local irc server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord).
+Python3/asyncio daemon to present personal discord client as local irc server, with a list of channels corresponding to ones available on all joined "discord servers" (group of users/channels with its own theme/auth/rules on discord, also referred to as "guilds" in API docs).

 Purpose is to be able to comfortably use discord via simple text-based IRC client, and not browser, electron app or anything of the sort.